Who Will Melania Trump Choose? Designers Are Now Fighting Over Who Will Design Clothes For New First Lady

 “It would be hypocritical to say no to dressing a Trump.
 If we say we are about inclusivity and making American manufacturing great again, then we have to put that before personal political beliefs.”

 How about the designers that have not weighed in on dressing Melania Trump or have not yet decided?
-Inquistr recently reported that Project Runway Season 4 winner, Christian Siriano has not yet decided if he will dress Mrs. Trump.
+Inquisitr recently reported that Project Runway Season 4 winner, Christian Siriano has not yet decided if he will dress Mrs. Trump.
 The talented designer admits it is not about her, but what she is now representing.

 “Sadly, it’s really just one of those things that has nothing to do with her, it’s just obviously what she’s representing in what’s happening right now.”